 Always make sure others can see your vehicle.
 Use your signals.

 Now if a bus driver testifies at a deposition that his conduct failed to abide by the above five rules that conduct is more likely to be deemed negligent conduct by a jury.
 Negligence is the lack of ordinary or reasonable care.
 Someone who violates a well-known industry standard like the Smith System which has been around since 1952 is more likely to be negligent.

 F&A Bus Accident Attorneys maintain an office in the Bronx, NY at 20 E 205 St to cater to all types of personal injury matters.
 Our firm specializes in truck and bus accidents having settled numerous bus accident cases for significant results.

-Just recently our firm settled a case where a private bus rear ended a car in Manhattan.
+Just recently our firm settled a case where a private bus rear-ended a car in Manhattan.
 Although damage to both vehicles was minor, we were able to achieve a result of $550,000.00 on behalf of our client.
-In another case, our client was a passenger on a NYCTA bus which was sideswiped and rear ended by a box truck.
-We coordinated the client’s medical care and she needed a spinal fusion surgery.
+In another case, our client was a passenger on an NYCTA bus that was sideswiped and rear-ended by a box truck.
+We coordinated the client’s medical care and she needed spinal fusion surgery.

 Our firm also worked with experts including an economist to project lost earnings, medical expenses, and other economic damages.
 The matter was settled at a mediation for $1.2 million dollars.

 Frekhtman & Associates Bronx Bus Accident Lawyers are experienced in litigating all types of bus crashes and injuries.
 With almost combined 50 years of experience, we prepare each case carefully for trial.
 We work with liability experts including bus safety engineers and accident reconstruction specialists.
 We also work closely with top medical doctors in coordinating our client’s medical care.
 F&A never charges a fee unless we win your case first.